-William G. Anderson1, Derek Beard1, and Calin Tarau1

-1 Advanced Cooling Technologies, Inc. 1046 New Holland Ave., Lancaster, PA 17601, U.S.A.
+Derek Beard1, William G. Anderson2, and Calin Tarau3 Advanced Cooling Technologies, Lancaster, PA, 17601

-Abstract

 NASA is examining small fission reactors for future space transportation and surface power applications, with alkali metal heat pipes to supply energy to the Stirling convertors to produce electricity.
 Simultaneously, titanium/water heat pipes will be used to carry the waste heat from the convertors to a radiator, where the heat is rejected.
-The entire system must be tested on Earth before launch, and must be able to operate in micro-gravity; however, these heat pipes are not suitable for a nuclear power system.
+The entire system must be tested on Earth before launch, and must be able to operate in micro-gravity, as well as on the Moon and Mars.
+Grooved and arterial wicks are the default design for heat pipes operating in micro-gravity; however, these heat pipes are not suitable for a nuclear power system.
 Unlike earlier spacecraft heat pipes, these heat pipes must be capable of operating in the following orientations: operation in space, with zero gravity; operation on earth, with a slight adverse orientation, to estimate performance in space; ground testing, with the heat pipes operating gravity aided; and launch, with the evaporator elevated above the condenser.
 During vertical ground testing, the heat pipe wick will de-prime, and will need to re-prime for operation in space after launch.
-Hybrid grooved and arterial self-venting heat pipes are less susceptible to de-priming, as well as having a lower mass.
-The self-venting arterial wick design was chosen for these heat pipes, since this design is known to automatically re-prime after de-priming, and could carry the required power for the alkali metal pipes with a smaller diameter.
-A series of sodium/Haynes 230 heat pipes with a self-venting wick were fabricated and tested.
+Hybrid grooved and arterial self-venting heat pipes offer potential benefits over the standard arterial heat pipes: 1.
+The grooves cannot be de-primed, and 2.
+The self-venting pipes are less susceptible to de-priming, as well as having a lower mass.
+The self-venting arterial wick design was chosen for these heat pipes, since this design is known to automatically re-prime after de-priming, and could carry the required power for the alkali metal pipes with a smaller diameter. sodium/Haynes 230 heat pipes with a self-venting wick were fabricated and tested.
 These heat pipes will be tested in a complete, electrically heated reactor system next year.
+Previously, this paper was published at the Joint 18th IHPC and 12th IHPS in June 2016.
+Further wick development efforts and testing results are shown here.